 He wasn’t an immediate success, but after accepting advice to modify his monkey crouch and drop his stirrups two holes, he quickly made his mark.
 Although not possessed of an elegant style, he was a strong, punishing rider and horses galloped well for him.
 The Derby would come to be seen as the pinnacle of his life in the saddle, and his only prior major successes had been when he partnered Careless in the Hobartville Stakes and Rim Boy in the Doomben Ten Thousand the previous year.
 Smith would finish the 1951-52 racing season as runner-up to Neville Sellwood in the Sydney jockeys’ premiership, with forty-four winners compared to Sellwood’s sixty-three.
-In a truncated career Smith, acting upon medical advice was eventually forced to resign his licence at the age of just twenty-five.
-It came after a series of falls.
+In a truncated career Smith, acting upon medical advice was eventually forced to resign his licence at the age of just twenty-five after a series of falls.
 Only a matter of weeks after winning the 1953 Chelmsford Stakes on Royal Stream, Smith had a bad fall from High Law in the 1953 A.J.C.
 Epsom Handicap.
 He bounced back to ride a double at Randwick on the last Saturday in November but misfortune was dogging him.
 Finally, after falling on Beau Vista in a lowly maiden handicap at Hawkesbury in January the following year, he gave the game away.
 Having grown up on the land, Smith returned to the land.
 Having made his money, saved it, and invested it wisely, Smith retired from the Turf to live the life of a wealthy grazier running sheep and cattle on six thousand acres at Bendemeer near Tamworth, in northern N.S.W.